HOW TO WEAN A TODDLER OFF BREASTFEEDING

 If your child is old enough I would encourage you to talk to them and tell them what you are doing.

-You’ll be surprised how much a baby can understand.
+You’ll be surprised how much a young child can understand.

 This works particularly well if you feed according to a schedule.